parkan/sheltie/docs/HTTP_SPEC.md

 - [Kyle Huntsman](https://github.com/kylehuntsman)
 - [Rod Vagg](https://github.com/rvagg)

-The Lassie HTTP specification is an HTTP interface for retrieving IPLD data from IPFS and Filecoin peers.
+The Sheltie HTTP specification is an HTTP interface for retrieving IPLD data from IPFS and Filecoin peers.
 It fetches content over the GraphSync, Bitswap, and HTTP protocols and provides the resulting data in CAR format.

 An implementation of the [Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway) specification with a subset of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification that focuses on returning verifiable CAR formatted data.